Divya-Maiya/EleNa/README.md

 # Simplified Elevation Navigation

+## Demo and Code Walkthrough
+The demo and code walkthrough of the project can be found here - https://drive.google.com/drive/folders/1Sjm5z_v_EfVoUKlxqfe60roCwewTEJ-A?usp=sharing

 ## Clone the project
 Navigate to the folder where your project needs to be stored and run the following commands: